 A healthy diet includes two pieces of fruit every day.
 Okay, well, sometimes it’s 1,5.
 It depends on the fruit’s size and weight.

-One piece of medium-sized fruit counts as 1 out of the 2.
+One medium-sized piece counts as 1 out of the 2.
 An apple or a banana, for example.
 And also this pear pictured.

-When it comes to larger or smaller fruits, every 100 grams of fruit counts as one piece and half a pomegranate contains about 100 grams of pomegranate seeds.
+When it comes to larger or smaller fruits, every 100 grams counts as one piece and half a pomegranate contains about 100 grams of pomegranate seeds.